hyperboria/docs/README.md

 # Documentation
-*Documeting things related to the meshnet*
+*Documenting things related to the meshnet*

 We're writing documentation for meshnet related things.
 Feel free to submit pull requests.